-Yet another common mistake when filing tax return relates to applying zero percent rate.
+Yet another common VAT mistake when filing tax return relates to applying a zero percent rate.
 You should include EU businesses that are registered for VAT.
-To avoid any problems, it’s recommended to talk to your tax investigation specialist to ensure that zero rate is applied only for businesses that are registered for VAT.
+To avoid any problems, it’s recommended to talk to your tax investigation specialist to ensure that the zero rates is applied only for businesses that are registered for VAT.

 5. Entertainment Charges